 - What is the campaign objective?
-For example, you launched a new product series and want to build awareness.
-In order to do that, you might consider launching an product-educational campaign which also gives out coupons for every participant.
+For example, you launched a new product series and wanted to build awareness.
+To do that, you might consider launching a product-educational campaign which also gives out coupons for every participant.
 Coupons/small gift packs are great to establish the first contact between the user and the product.

 - Why am I doing it?
 Is the campaign really necessary?
 What are the alternatives?

 - What results am I expecting?
 Write down some estimated numbers such as 5,000 new fans, 450 additional sales in February, 10% Engagement Rate, etc.

 - Set a clear and understandable goal which can be measured after your Facebook campaign ends.

 What kind of actions do you want your users to do?

 Write down detailed technical specifications of your campaign – what users can do and how to participate in the campaign.
 It’s also helpful to visualize the action-flow (see the example below).